Nickm1128/psann/TECHNICAL_DETAILS.md

    hisso_evaluate_reward(estimator, X, targets=None) -> scalar reward
    ```

+7. Remote logging CLI: `psann.scripts.hisso_log_run` loads JSON/YAML configs (see `configs/hisso/`) and drives episodic runs on remote nodes.
+It captures metrics (`metrics.json`), event logs (`events.csv`), checkpoints, and a resolved-config snapshot so GPU jobs can be synced back into this repository.
+Mixed precision toggles automatically when the config sets `mixed_precision=true` and the target device is CUDA.

 ## 7. Wave-based backbones (`psann.models`, `psann.utils`)

 This section details the WaveResNet family and the rationale behind its design.
 These models leverage sinusoidal activations with SIREN-style initialisation to capture oscillatory and high-frequency structure while preserving stable gradients.